Scholarships

 School of Veterinary Medicine General Scholarship Fund

-- Awarded to students based on financial need and/or merit.
+- Awarded to students based on financial need and/or merit

 Sigma Kappa School of Veterinary Medicine Scholarship Endowment

 - Scholarship awarded, with preference, to a student who is a family member of a Sigma Kappa alumna, or who has an active member of a Sigma Kappa chapter from any institution of higher education, now in pursuit of a DVM degree at Texas Tech University School of Veterinary Medicine (TTU SVM).
+Documentation will be requested to confirm the Sigma Kappa alumna/member was active and in good standing.
+If no applicants meet this preference during the planned award period, the scholarship may be awarded to any TTU SVM student in good academic standing.
+Awards will be for one year.
+Recipients may re-apply, as long as they are maintaining satisfactory progress towards a DVM degree and in good academic standing.

 Silver Spur Ranches Scholarship